New neighbors moved in across the hallway in our condo building.

 I can begin to pray that I would show the love of Christ through actions as well as my words.

 I know there are many different prayer strategies in personal evangelism (listen to this one), such as this one from Colossians 4:3-4

 - “Lord, open their heart.”

 - “Lord, open my mouth.”

-When I last got new neighbors in 2011, here is what shaped my prayer for my new neighbors.
+When I last got new neighbors in 2011, I used this list to shape my prayer for my new neighbors.
 We are praying along these lines:

 - That we’d find common ground with our new neighbors

 - That we’d build a genuine and authentic relationship.